-A popular stop on the 6km walk is Bronte’s seaside cafes.
-On the section between Bronte and Clovelly is Waverley Cemetery.
-Many eminent Australians are buried on top of the cliffs, including literary figures Henry Lawson and Dorothea Mackellar and aviation pioneer Lawrence Hargrave.
+An easy way to explore Bronte and Clovelly is on the Bondi to Coogee Coastal Walk, a 6km track that takes in both beaches and their beautiful coastal surrounds.
+Waverley Cemetery is along the section between Bronte and Clovelly.
+Many eminent Australians are buried here on top of the cliffs, including literary figures Henry Lawson and Dorothea Mackellar, and aviation pioneer Lawrence Hargrave.

 You’ll find a handful of great cafes and restaurants in the two suburbs.
 Opposite Bronte Park, The Bogey Hole Cafe is a local institution, named after the beach’s rock pool.
 Just up the hill, pick up some of the best sourdough in Sydney at Iggy’s Bread or enjoy Modern Australian meets Creole fare at nearby Wet Paint Restaurant.

 In Clovelly, Pizzavelly is known for traditional Italian cuisine and Sea Salt Clovelly offers brunch a stone’s throw from the water.
 The Clovelly Hotelis a beautifully restored pub with a fantastic beer garden, while Out of the Blue is a local favourite for takeaway burgers and fish ‘n’ chips.

 These two beaches are a little further south of Bondi, but they’re still easily accessible from the CBD by public transport from Town Hall Station in the city centre.
 There’s a bus direct from Bondi Junction Station near the Westfield to Bronte Beach, and other buses that link Bronte, Clovelly and Coogee Beach.

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.